Learn about our compensation methodology.

 Advantages of Modem/Router Combos

-Owning a combo instead of two separate devices allows you to save space, maximize multi-gigabit speeds, and get more ethernet ports.
+Owning a combo instead of two separate devices allows you to save space, maximize multi-gigabit speeds, and get more Ethernet ports.
 But there are also a few more reasons why combining the two devices works best.

 • Cost.
 It’s cheaper to splurge on one device that has all the features you need for connectivity.
 However, power users sometimes prefer to own the devices separately.
 This leaves room for future upgradeability and personalization.